Willow Creek (Long Pine Creek tributary)

 Willow Creek is a 12.92 mi long second-order tributary to Long Pine Creek in Brown County, Nebraska.

+Course

 Willow Creek rises on the divide of the Calamus River in the Nebraska Sandhills about 0.25 miles southeast of School No. 65 and then flows northeast to join Long Pine Creek about 1 mile north of Long Pine, Nebraska.

 Watershed

 Willow Creek drains 36.22 sqmi of area, receives about 23.0 in/year of precipitation, and is about 4.93% forested.